MikeTaylor/palaeo-vo/vo-manuscript.md

 ---

 Note that the present question is nothing to do with life posture, which is a much more difficult problem, subject to many more degrees of uncertainty.
-Animals do not hold their vertebral columns at anything close to true horizontal — not even those that we characterise as having horizontal posture — and we do not want to tie the meaning of our very nomenclature to something so variable and unpredictable.
+Animals do not hold their vertebral columns at anything close to true horizontal (Taylor et al. 2009) — not even those that we characterise as having horizontal posture — and we do not want to tie the meaning of our very nomenclature to something so variable and unpredictable.
 Otherwise we would have to define “horizontal” for the mid-cervical vertebrae of parrots as upside-down (Figure B).

 ---